Admission Requirements - Ph.D. Research Program

 Academic Writing Proficiency

 Central to success in the Ph.D program is the ability to write at a professional scholarly level.
 Even though this ability will develop as a result of being a doctoral student, it is essential that the applicant demonstrate having both interest in, commitment to, and aptitude for scholarly writing.
-To demonstrate this interest, commitment, and aptitude each applicant is being asked to comply with the following criteria.
-This requirement provides the opportunity for each applicant to both select the scholarly writing samples from their previous work that best represent their abilities as well as generate a new writing sample just for this application.
+To demonstrate this interest, commitment, and aptitude each applicant is being asked to submit documentation of his/her writing competence by submitting several academic writing samples.
+These writing samples provide the opportunity for each applicant to select the scholarly writing that best represents their abilities.
 All writing samples should be submitted in APA format, double spaced, 11-12pt. font.

 Academic Writing Sample: Demonstration of scholarly writing proficiency from an academic writing sample.
 This could be a graded graduate writing sample or an independently authored publication.